yrshaikh/Issue-Tracker/README.md

 3. Update the connection strings of your local database
 4. Run

+# How to contribute
-# Looking for contributors with experience or wanting to learn in any of the following
+Looking for contributors with experience or wanting to learn in any of the following
 1. Angular 4
 2. .NET Core
 3. SQL